Pupils: Reception and Year 1

 Teachers: Mrs Tracy Grundy

-Teaching Assistants: Mrs Heather Salter and Miss Karen Street
+Teaching Assistants: Mrs Heather Salter and Mrs Karen Draper

 Teachers and Teaching Assistants

 The Meadow Class contains our Reception children.
-Mrs Grundy teaches this class with the support of Mrs Salter and Miss Street, who is usually based outside in the Outdoor Area.
+Mrs Grundy teaches this class with the support of Mrs Salter and Mrs Draper, who is usually based outside in the Outdoor Area.

 We work on the development of our reading, writing and mathematics skills.
 The termly class topics develop Scientific skills, knowledge of History, Geography and ICT and also include creative development focussing on Art and DT as well as skills associated with maths and literacy.